-The Castelli Gabba 2 is a soft shell, Wind Stopper jacket upgrade from the Gabba 1 (of course) that really is a piece of kit you need to add to your cycling wardrobe.
+The Castelli Gabba 2 is a soft shell, wind-stopper jacket and is an upgrade from the Gabba 1 that is a piece of kit you need to add to your cycling wardrobe.

-As their logo suggests, the Gabba is designed for foul weather.
-And every last detail has protection in mind.
-After a 2 hour ride in minus 2, the only reason I stayed out was my core was a nice temperature.
-My hands and feet felt like they were going to drop off (unfortunately I did not have my Belgium Booties on!)
+The Gabba is designed for foul weather and every last detail of the design has protection in mind.
+After a 2-hour ride in -2 degrees Celsius, my core was still a bearable temperature, although my hands and feet felt like they were going to fall off!

-Before we get into the detail of keeping us warm, there is the detail of comfort.
-This really is a nice fitting piece of kit and although a tighter fit than their previous Gabba, it is not restrictive at all.
-The neck has a really nice lining that takes away sweat.
-The cut and stitching has the consideration of comfort and protection from the wind.
+This really is a nice fitting piece of kit and although a tighter fit than the Gabba 1, it is not restrictive at all.
+The neck has a really nice lining that wicks away sweat.
+The cut and stitching have the consideration of comfort and protection from the wind.

-On the chest, the vented openers are much easier to open one handed than on the Gabba 1.
-And is a quick way to allow in some much needed air conditioning without having to open the front zip and suffer from an aerodynamic disadvantage of a flapping jacket.
+On the chest, the vented openers are much easier to open one-handed than on the Gabba 1 and provide a quick way to allow in some much-needed air ventilation without having to open the front zip and suffer from an aerodynamic disadvantage of a flapping jacket.

 Castelli Rosso Corsa

-The jacket has the Rosso Corsa stripe on the chest.
-And for those of you who do not know Rosso Corsa is the red international motor racing colour of cars entered by teams from Italy.
-Castelli use this badge for their products dedicated to speed and performance.
-Speed gained by aerodynamics and reduced weight, but also speed achieved through helping the human body to perform at its maximum potential.
-Castelli design Rosso Corsa products can help with blood flow, muscle support and temperature regulation, as well as to smooth the air flow around the body in real world situations.
-But theory means nothing so Castelli then test and refine, test some more, and refine some more, on the road with our test pilots & professional riders from Garmin Sharp Team and of course we test in the wind tunnel too.
+The Gabba 2 jacket has the Rosso Corsa stripe on the chest which is the international motor racing colour of cars entered by teams from Italy.
+Castelli uses this badge for their products dedicated to speed and performance.
+Castelli Rosso Corsa products can help with blood flow, muscle support, and temperature regulation, as well as smoothing the air flow around the body in real world situations.
+This means that the Gabba 2 is highly fine-tuned to be aerodynamic and allow you to achieve your best performance ever.

-I have been riding using the Gabba 1 since 2013.
-And it has been used at least two times a week.
+I have been riding wearing the Gabba 1 since 2013 and it has been used at least twice a week.
 The jacket has been the core and default choice for most weather conditions.
-Used all year round the jacket really has lasted and earned the price point paid.
-The Castelli Gabba 2 has improved in many ways.
-From the covered zip on the chest to air flow in the back of the jacket, easier zips to open, improved waistband and a better cut.
+Used all year round, the jacket really has lasted and earned the price I paid for it.
+The Castelli Gabba 2 has improved upon the Gabba 1 in many ways, from the covered zip on the chest to air flow in the back of the jacket, easier zips to open, improved waistband, and a better cut.
 The fabric has developed and offers more warmth and wind protection.